 Ez 10- 8 The cherubim appeared to have the form of a man’s hand under their wings… As for the form of their faces, each had the face of a man; all four had the face of a lion on the right and the face of a bull on the left, and all four had the face of an eagle. … Their whole body, their backs, their hands, their wings and the wheels were full of eyes all around, the wheels belonging to all four of them.
 The wheels were called in my hearing, the whirling wheels.
 And each one had four faces.
 The first face was the face of a cherub, the second face was the face of a man, the third the face of a lion, and the fourth the face of an eagle… Each one had four faces and each one four wings, and beneath their wings was the form of human hands.

-Note that he had to loop back around and describe the same thing twice, as if to confirm that the first description wasn’t the simply product of rushed prose, but the clear recollection of an acid trip gone bad.
+Note that he had to loop back around and describe the same thing twice, to confirm that the first description wasn’t just sloppy prose, but an accurately stated recollection of an incomprehensible thing.
 In the interest of clarity I’m going to give that description a third pass: picture four standard bipeds with a regular neck; now attach a head to that neck and apply four faces to the head as such- Man/Lion/Bull/Eagle-, then give each guy four wings and hands (possibly with arms) under the wings, cover that whole mess with eyes, and then attach a set of four wheels that roll in varied directions.
 Occasionally there is a platform in the mix.
 If you are having trouble visualizing this be grateful and return to the happy life you knew, and think no further thoughts on the matter.

-I’m not sure exactly how the Cherubim barred entry to the Garden; I suppose the Angels just rolled back and forth, a cluster of rheumy eyes staring angrily, while a dozen mouths shouted threats that it’s twisted form had no capacity to follow through on.
+I’m not sure exactly how the Cherubim barred entry to the Garden; I suppose the Angels just rolled back and forth, a cluster of rheumy eyes staring angrily, while a dozen mouths shouted threats that it’s twisted form could not possibly back up.
 Eventually the potential intruder would become sickened and leave of their own volition.
-Though, the Cherubim were known to carry at least one flaming sword, and bore an understandable grudge against humanity, so I wouldn’t test their resolve.
+Although, the Cherubim were known to carry at least one flaming sword, and bore an understandable grudge against humanity, so I wouldn’t test their resolve.

 Country of origin: Israel